Biracial Hair Care Guide

 - A sleep cap or pillow case other than cotton- we like satin

 One of the most difficult and important decisions you'll have to make will be how often to wash biracial hair.
 A good rule of thumb is to start out with once a week and adjust up or down from there.
 In the winter this might stretch out a little longer.
 In the summer, when kids are playing or swimming, you'll need to wash more often.
-One of the most common errors made by African parents of Biracial or African children make is washing the hair too often.
+One of the most common errors made by white parents of Biracial or African children make is washing the hair too often.
 Some parents of biracial children we have heard washing their child's hair daily.
 Rarely will a biracial child need to have her hair washed every day.
 Many of my Caucasian friends wash their own hair every day because the natural oils weigh down their fine hair and they have to be removed.
 This is almost never the case with biracial hair.
 Overwashing can lead to dullness and dryness, especially when done with the wrong shampoo which almost always seems to be the case when people are washing this often.
 For biracial hair care, you may want to consider washing a little more often than once a week.
 But, you will rarely want to wash more than a couple of times a week.
-I like to use different shampoo

 To add moisture and increase elasticity, you should deep condition the hair at least once a month.
 Do this after the normal shampooing.

-How to oil your hair is one of those things you'll have to experiment.
+How to oil your hair is one of those things you'll have to experiment with.
 My biracial nieces have different needs.
 They are sisters.
 But, one has very fine, smooth hair and needs no additional oil at all.
 The other can use a light oil which really helps control the frizziness.

 To apply oil, I put a small amount in the palm of my hand.
 If I'm using something like Shea Butter or our Herbal Hair Balm (both solids), and melt it.
 I then rub it on the hair and gently massage the oil into the scalp.
 I will not use anything that doesn’t melt at body temperature.
 I'm not a huge fan of beeswax because it melts at something way above body temperature.
 If I happen to use something with a little beeswax (which has a relatively high melting point), I make sure the combination still melts at body temperature so that it doesn’t build up.
 I often mix a couple of the products.
 I actually prefer products that are liqid at room temperature.
 Some of my favorite oils are: